Dzekanaa/PlasticSurgery-Website/wp-content/plugins/metform/readme.txt

 - **Admin Notification Email:** Notify admin after user submission is completed or any type of customer data is processed.
 Therefore, you can get success order notifications from your customers after each form submission.

-- **Saved Entries in the Admin Panel:** Save all the data that users give to fill up the form and display in the admin panel.
+- **Saved Entries in the Admin Panel:** Save all the data that users give to fill up the form and display it in the admin panel.

-- **Export Entries as CSV:** Export multiple data from your MetForm that user entries in a single CSV file and download in a spreadsheet.
+- **Export Entries as CSV:** Export multiple data from your MetForm that the user enters in a single CSV file and downloads in a spreadsheet.
-- **Export to Google Sheets:** The popular Elementor form creator MetForm allows you to export all your users’ personal contact, database, and message on Google Sheets.
-Therefore, all your users’ personal databases will be saved, secured, and organized in the Google sheets.
+- **Export to Google Sheets:** The popular Elementor form creator MetForm allows you to export all your users’ personal contacts, databases, and messages on Google Sheets.
+Therefore, all your users’ personal databases will be saved, secured, and organized in Google Sheets.
 Besides, you can access this contact form database, any time you need.
 That’s why you can easily track users’ information with this drag and drop form builder.

 - **Required Login to Submit the Form:** This feature of the secure contact form, will show all the required fields to fill up the form by giving a simple red star icon and providing an error message if needed.